Spinal Fusion: Lateral Lumbar Interbody Fusion (LLIF)

 Who performs the procedure?

 A neurosurgeon or orthopedic surgeon can perform spine surgery.
 Many spine surgeons have specialized training in minimally invasive surgery.
-Certain minimally invasive techniques are highly technical; they require special instruments and training to avoid complications.
 Ask your surgeon about his or her training, especially if your case is complex or you have had previous spinal surgery.

 What happens before surgery?